By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 report

 Expected: Enters report display, where the display area enters fullscreen.
 A graph is displayed showing maximum of last ten test scores for this folder.
-A list, maximum of the three lowest scoring questions, is displayed.Report displayed
+A list, maximum of the three lowest scoring questions, is displayed.Report displayedis shown on the status message and status bar shows that tester is in report display. -

 Test case: Other invalid commands such

-, or a secondreport
+test,add, or a secondreportcommand.

 Expected: They should not be allowed.
 An error message will be displayed. -